ibm-cloud-docs/watsonxdata/ip_whitelisting.md

 ## Limitation
 {: #limit_cbr}

-CBR does not work for account-scoped lite instances.
+`Context-based restrictions` does not work for account-scoped lite instances.